Chat-Genie/js-stuff/README.md

 # js-stuff
-some stuff I make in js
+some stuff I make
+for the piano file you need to change the notes and the frequencys.